How the retreat works….and what to expect

 Woodcutting with James Suter – Backyard Lumberjack workshop

 James, one half of the wonderful team that own and run Gliffaes, will take a morning workshop to help you learn or develop an efficient wood-chopping technique!
 Have fun whilst drinking in the beautiful views.
 If you wish, you can purchase your own axe to take home too.

-Rachel Cadman – lino printing on fabric
+Rachel Cadman – lino printing on fabric and paper

 Rachel has been in the crafts industry both as a practitioner and tutor for almost 25 years and is very passionate about all types of printmaking.

-Karin Mear – Painting for Pleasure
+Karin Mear – Drawing & Painting Trees

 Lewis Goldwater – traditional spoon carving